 Global Perspective — UNH Law is committed to a global perspective in the education of its students.
 It is equally committed to maintaining a robust community of foreign students so that they and its American students can learn from each other.

 Respect and Professionalism — UNH Law recognizes the importance of individual excellence and personal accountability.
-Its success depends on working corroboratively and treating everyone with respect.
+Its success depends on working collaboratively and treating everyone with respect.
 Dignity and respect are critical to successful leadership and professional relationships.

 UNH Affirmative Action and Equity Statement

 The University of New Hampshire (UNH) is a public institution with a long-standing commitment to equal opportunity for all.
-It does not discriminate on the basis of race, color, religion, sex, national origin, age, veteran's status, gender identity or expression, sexual orientation, marital status, or disability in admission or access to, or treatment or employment in, its programs, services, or activities.
+It does not discriminate on the basis of race, color, religion, sex, national origin, age, veteran's status, gender identity or expression, sexual orientation, marital status, disability, genetic information, or pregnancy in admission or access to, or treatment or employment in, its programs, services, or activities.
 Sexual harassment and sexual violence are types of sex discrimination.
 Inquiries regarding discriminatory harassment (including sexual harassment or violence) should be directed to Donna Marie Sorrentino, email@example.com, Director & Title IX Coordinator, Affirmative Action and Equity, Room 305, Thompson Hall, 105 Main Street, Durham, N.H.
-03824, phone (603) 862-2930 (voice), (603) 862-1527 (TTY), 7-1-1 (Relay NH), (603) 862-2936 (fax); or to the Office for Civil Rights, U.S. Department of Education, 8th Floor, 5 Post Office Square, Boston, MA 02109-3921, phone (617) 289-0111, fax (617) 289-0150, e-mail OCR.Boston@ed.gov.
+03824, phone (603) 862-2930 (voice), 7-1-1 (Relay NH), (603) 862-2936 (fax); or to the Office for Civil Rights, U.S. Department of Education, 8th Floor, 5 Post Office Square, Boston, MA 02109-3921, phone (617) 289-0111, fax (617) 289-0150, e-mail OCR.Boston@ed.gov.

 There are various grievance procedures to provide for the resolution of complaints under this policy.
 See the UNH Discrimination and Discriminatory Harassment Policy and Grievance and Complaint Procedures in UNH Student Rights, Rules, and Responsibilities.
 Further information may be obtained at the Affirmative Action and Equity Office or via e-mail firstname.lastname@example.org.